terablockchain/tera/Doc/Eng/API.md

 "HTTP_HOSTING_PORT":80,
 "USE_API_V1":1,
 ```
-After setting the constants, you need to restart the node.
+After setting the constants, you may need to restart the node.

 Although the API is designed for use in POST requests, it can be used for GET requests in a limited mode.